 First, let’s set a few things straight: becoming a top WordPress developer is hard work — very hard work.
 It’s going to take a lot of time, energy and determination.
 If you’re looking for an easy checklist or some “fast pass” to the top, you’re going to waste your time.
 Being one of the best is hard, and statistically speaking, the odds are stacked against you.

 By the way, installing WordPress, reading a few tutorials and customizing a few themes does not make someone a top developer.
 They may call themselves an “Expert”, and that’s fine.
 They may know more than the average person.
 But a top developer moves far beyond the basics, and pushes the very boundaries of what is possible.
 They innovate, contribute to the community, and demonstrate mastery in the work they do.
-So I want you to be more than an “expert”, I want you to be one of the best.

 Why Be A Top Developer

 Why not?
 If you work with WordPress (or plan to start), why just settle for being average?
 There’s too much “average” in life already.
 “Normal” is highly overrated.
 There are other reasons, though.
 For instance, the top WordPress developers:

-- Make the most money
+- Make the most money.

 Demand for WordPress development is high and clients are willing to pay more for developers who are the best in their field.

-- Get the best clients
+- Get the best clients.

 When you are at the top, you have the freedom to say “No” to the projects you don’t want, and “Yes” to the projects you do.

-- Have the most influence
+- Have the most influence.

 Being at the top means you have influence (and responsibility) and the capability to shape the future of WordPress as well as the ecosystem that is built around it.

-One Hour of Reading a Day Link
+One Hour Of Reading A Day

 If you’re going to make it to the top, then you need to spend at least one hour each workday focused on reading and learning more about WordPress — outside of any development work.
 There are no shortcuts, and no other ways around it.
 Learning and mastering WordPress is going to take time.
 If you watch TV, cut it out — more than 90% of it isn’t good for you anyway.
 If you’re a gamer, sell your games or throw them away.
 Reaching the top takes commitment and sacrifice and the best place to start is with the things in life that aren’t doing you any good anyway.